top of page

 1. Rinse the soybeans thoroughly, rubbing them together, and change the water at least three times.

 Soak the beans in at least three times their volume of water for 10–20 hours.
+(The soaking time may vary depending on the temperature.
+It takes less time when it's warmer. )

-On the day
+On the day of miso making

 1. The beans are ready when they have more than doubled in size, and the centre is evenly hydrated when split open, there should be no darker core remaining.

 The beans are cooked when you can easily squash one into paste between your thumb and little finger (means very little effort!).
+If it's not soft enough, cook it for longer.

-Drain and cool until comfortable to touch.
+Drain and leave to cool until comfortable to touch.

-1. Mash the soybeans until smooth paste.
+1. Mash the soybeans into a smooth paste.

-• Place them in a thick plastic bag and mash by hand or with a bottle
+• Place them in a thick plastic bag and mash by hand

-• Use a potato masher in a bowl or tray
+• Use a potato masher

 • Use a food processor

-Using clean hands, mix well until the koji and salt are evenly distributed in the paste.
+1. Using clean hands, mix the mashed soybeans with the "koji salt mix" until the koji and salt are evenly distributed in the paste.

 Remove as much air as possible before sealing the bag.